Text by Richard Haden

 The neoliberal and neoconservative industrial war machine waited in the wings, posturing in plausible deniability, while the Alt-Right – The White Nationalist dug a deep cynical, awfulizing trench that became the founding stage for Agent Orange to profess the steeling con – a performance of high-tension, self-scripted brinkmanship, whose coup d’état succeeded by riding a right wing populist wave by exploiting and occulting the commodification of desperation.

-The Vietnam Veterans Memorial honors U.S. service members of the U.S. armed forces who fought in the Vietnam War.
-Designed by Architect, Maya Lin (image edited by Richard Haden)
+The Vietnam Veterans Memorial, designed by Architect Maya Lin, honors service members of the U.S. armed forces who fought in the Vietnam War. (image edited by Richard Haden)